charleskoffler/clprolf/README.md

 A PHP 8 simol Framework is available too, as well as for C# and Java.
 Nature and Constracts not present due to PHP attributes limitations, and With_compat is not on local variables.
 TurnMonitor, For_every_thread, One_at_a_time, because thread support is not supplied too.

+THE COMPAT_INTERF_VERSION AND LOOSE COUPLING

+What does loose coupling mean?
+It means that we should be dependent on interfaces and not on implementations.
+That said, we still depend on the signature of the methods, and so on, of the interface.
+We still depend on the chosen implementation, but we can choose it as we want.
+So it could mean that we can have multiple implementations for a given interface.
+Not all the use cases, and not all the real-world examples need that.
+A great need is in collections of public libraries, for example, but there could have other interesting use cases.
+But loose coupling with interfaces brings complexity too, and we shouldn't abuse of it, if the need of choosing the implementation is not so important.
+For example, debugging on an IDE can become impossible, because we can not enter in the implementation methods, code becomes less clear, and so on.
+Another inconvenient of the interfaces, is that we loose the inheritance of the concrete classes, and the associated polymorphism and meaning.
+We can have inheritance of interfaces, but usually we don't use it here.
+And we can notice that in simol a version can not inherit of another version interface.

+The compat_interf_version was designed just to know what we're doing with interfaces.
+But it is evident that it can help about loose coupling usage.
+Be aware that a compat_interf_version is the sole choice for loose coupling, and it brings security and clarity to use it for that.
+The use of semantic rules for interfaces, for example, ensures a correct utilization of the compat_interf_version interfaces.
+Compat_interf_version shows immediately a loose coupling goal interface, and the 'with_compat' keywords or annotation shows immediately his usage.
+But a version compatibility interface can have another use cases, for example a DAO with many different ways to do the job, by different database systems, web service calls,...
+This use case has not, apparently, a loose-coupling goal.
+It is rather a need of being able to change, when needed, the technical way to work.

+So version compatibility interfaces and with_compat keyword allow to judiciously and smartly handle the eventual loose coupling.
+It prevents somehow to excessive loose coupling.

+THE USE CASES OF SIMU_COMP_WORKER

+In simol, we should avoid, in general, to use a simu_comp_worker, because the real_world_objects are more intuitive and not so technical, generally.
+For example, although the interpretations are free, in simol, it's more recommended to see a sort class as a simu_real_world_obj, than a simu_comp_worker.
+The recommended examples where we need a simu_comp_worker, are, in general, and if wanted, technical classes like DAO.
+Or it can be technical job for handling displays and keybord inputs of a simu_real_world_obj, an equivalent of the view of MVC.
+So the Model and the View of the MVC should be in a simu_comp_worker, but we always look at this as we want!
+A launcher like a launcher of an application should, in general, be a simu_comp_worker too.
+But remember that a simu_comp_worker, even in system programming, often use much simu_real_world_object, for the graphical interface, or the memory, the connections, the threads, and so on.
+But this is the computer who do the job!

+SIMOL ROOTED IN REALITY AND TRY TO REMAIN SIMPLE

+In simol, the mindset is to always try to stay near the concrete reality.
+So we ensures that real-world use cases would be ok.
+For example, simu_comp_worker reminds us that there are a compilation in assembly language after, who looks like a technical solution for our original source code.
+Compatibility interfaces aims to keep it real by being aware of the concerned usage.
+Simol avoids abstraction without concrete purpose, because programming and making a software is a concrete job and perhaps there is no much place for this.
+Another distinctive characteristic of simol is that we're doing all for the reasoning and problems remain independant by the fact it is a software what we're doing.
+So all that we're talking about could be done with a sheet of paper, and a reasoning, independently of a physical computer.
+Even the simu_comp_worker methods mimic a computer doing a job, almost as a human doing the job, with special capacities.
+So we are sure that all always stay simple.

 TRYING TO BRING A MATHEMATICAL-LIKE PROOF OF SIMOL INTEREST